23AshishB/DFT---Quantum-ESPRESSO/Silicon/Si_DOS/Readme.md

 ```
 dos.x <si.dos.in> si.dos.out
 ```
-This will generate a '.dat' file which can ploted by writng a '.py' file or by xmgrace.
+This will generate a '.dat' file which can ploted by writing a '.py' file or by xmgrace.